 Understandability is at the heart of CAPQuaM's measure development process.
 Throughout development, CAPQuaM brought together diverse stakeholders - clinicians, scientists, payers, purchasers, consumer organizations, and others - to ensure their iterative engagement in advancing quality measures that are understandable, salient and actionable.
-CAPQuaM employed a 360° method, designed to involve key stakeholders in meaningful ways.
+CAPQuaM employed a 360-degree method, designed to involve key stakeholders in meaningful ways.
 Our development process for this measure cultivated formal input from:

-- Medical literature (both peer reviewed and gray, including state websites) - Relevant clinicians. - Organizational stakeholders (our consortium partners, as well as advisory board members, see below). - Multidisciplinary, geographically diverse expert panel, including clinicians and academicians.
-CAPQuaM's scientific team.
+- Medical literature (both peer reviewed and gray, including State web sites). - Relevant clinicians. - Organizational stakeholders (our consortium partners, as well as advisory board members, see below). - A multi-disciplinary, geographically diverse expert panel that included clinicians and academicians. - CAPQuaM's scientific team.

-Clinical criteria, including consideration of inclusion and exclusion criteria, reporting approaches, the value of temperature measurement, and specific and meaningful temperature cutoffs, were developed using an enhanced version of the RAND/UCLA modified Delphi Panels.
-CAPQuaM sought recommendations from major clinical societies and other stakeholders to identify academic and clinician expert panel participants with a variety of backgrounds, clinical and regional settings, and expertise.
+Clinical criteria-including consideration of inclusion and exclusion criteria, reporting approaches, the value of temperature measurement, and specific and meaningful temperature cutoffs-were developed using a modified version of the RAND/UCLA Delphi Panels.
+CAPQuaM sought recommendations from major clinical societies and other stakeholders to identify academic and clinician expert panel participants from a variety of backgrounds, clinical and regional settings, and expertise.
 The product of this process was participation by a broad group of experts in the development of clinically detailed scenarios leading to the measures.